NeedFrench

 • Je suis heureux/heureuse comme un(e) enfant (I’m as happy as a kid)

-See also 15 Ways to say “I'M SURPRISED” in French
+See also Ways to Say "How Are You" in French

 Proud